johnfmcrae/Notes/JavaScript/Objects.md

 # Objects

 **Objects** in JavaScript are one of the eight data types supported by the language.
 Objects are not primitive; they can store data.
-JavaScript also has **classes**, which invoke a constructor and do other useful OOP things.
+Objects can also have methods, so they're not quite like structs in C. JavaScript also has **classes**, which invoke a constructor and do other useful OOP things.
 In general then, you can think of JavaScript objects as a map/dictionary.
 JavaScript stores key-value pairs in objects, such as,

 ```js
 let user = {